Project executive summary

 Swarms of Independent Active Matter particles forming cooperative ensembles with emergent behavior

 To complement the simulation studies, we designed and built small robots (about 12 centimeters in diameter) capable of running an algorithm independently on their processors.
-They have wireless and bluetooth capability, they can sense the color and intensity of the surface they are moving on in multiple points thus being capable of following a gradient and have a series of IR LEDs and sensors along their perimeter that they can use to detect the proximity of other robots, as well as a communication channel with neighboring robots.
-They have two independenly controller motors driving their wheels that allows it to perform turns and move.
-The robot knows its heading from a magnetometer and can signal different states to a camera above it via several smart RGB LEDs.
+They have wireless and bluetooth capability, they can sense the color and intensity of the surface they are moving on in multiple points thus being capable of following a gradient and have a series of IR LEDs and sensors along their perimeter that they can use to detect the proximity of other robots, as well as detecting the ID of the neighboring robots.
+They have two independently controlled motors, driving their wheels that allows precise turns and movement.
+The robot knows its heading from a magnetometer and can signal different states to a camera above it via several smart RGB LEDs and it can communicate with other robots and the central server with an RF chip.

 We performed an experiment where small (40 micron) PMMA particles are undergoing Quincke rotation and self-propulsion in an electric field.
 The sample is created between two transparent ITO covered glass plates held at a fixed distance of 180 microns by a monolayer of precise glass beads embedded in a vacuum grease wall that holds the hexadecane solution and the PMMA particles inside the cell.
 This makes it possible to apply an electric field of 2 MV/m by applying a voltage of 400-600 V to the ITO layer on the plates.
-The rotation is tracked via video microscopy.
-We are in the process of setting up particle tracking and introducing obstacles in the system.
+The rotation can be tracked via video microscopy and data about the position of the particles or the velocity field can be extracted.

 Realizations